Breaking-Bad-Dataset/Breaking-Bad-Dataset.github.io/README.md

 # Breaking Bad: A Dataset for Geometric Fracture and Reassembly

-*Under review at NeurIPS 2022 Datasets and Benchmarks Track*
+_Accepted by NeurIPS 2022 Datasets and Benchmarks Track_

 Please visit [our website](https://breaking-bad-dataset.github.io) for more dataset information.